-For the nine months ended September 30, 2015, our total general and administrative expenses decreased to \$9.2 million from \$9.3 million for the comparable period in the prior year.
-The decrease in general and administrative expenses was primarily due to the write-off of previously capitalized costs of \$4.3 million incurred in connection with preparing for an IPO in September 2014, which was offset by increases in compensation costs of \$2.3 million and legal and consulting costs of \$1.9 million for the nine months ended September 30, 2015.
-The increase in compensation costs was due to costs related to an increase in headcount as well as employee termination costs of \$1.3 million, including \$0.7 million of stock compensation expense.
+For the year ended December 31, 2015, our total general and administrative expenses increased \$0.4 million, or 4%, to \$11.6 million, from \$11.2 million for the prior year.
+The increase in general and administrative expenses was primarily due to the increases in compensation costs of \$3.0 million and legal and consulting costs of \$1.5 million for the year ended December 31, 2015, which was partially offset by the write-off of previously capitalized costs of \$4.3 million incurred in connection with preparing for an IPO in September 2014.
+The increase in compensation costs was due to costs related to an increase in headcount as well as employee termination costs of \$1.3 million, including \$0.7 million of non-cash charges related to stock-based compensation.
 The increase in legal and consulting costs was primarily related to business development activities and intellectual property and trademark filings.